dgraeber/seed-farmer/docs_v2/docs/getting-started/installation.md

 ### Using pip

-The recommended way to install Seed-Farmer is using pip:
+Install Seed-Farmer is using pip:

 ```bash
 uv pip install seed-farmer